 - Size: The length of the field.

 - Source: Contains the tool or the file the field came from.
-It might also contain additional Metainfo such as a specific dataset from a plugin.
-The tools that report metainfo include Allocate Input tool, Allocate Append tool, CASS tool, Street Geocoder tool, R tool, and tools that calculate drivetimes such as Trade Area tool, Distance tool, and Find Nearest tool.
+It might also contain additional Metainfo like a specific dataset from a plugin.
+The tools that report metainfo include Allocate Input tool, Allocate Append tool, CASS tool, Street Geocoder tool, R tool, and tools that calculate drivetimes such as the Trade Area tool, Distance tool, and Find Nearest tool.